mpusz/wg21-papers/src/2XXXR0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 operations of some machines.
 We live in a world where more and more ordinary people trust machines with their lives daily.
 In the near future, we will be allowed to sleep while our car autonomously drives us home from a late party.
 As a result, much more C++ engineers are expected to write life-critical software today than it was a few years ago.
-Unfortunately, there is insufficient training and experience in that domain, and the C++ language does not change fast enough to enforce safe-by-construction code.
+However writing safety-ciritical code requires extensive training and experiece, both which are in short demand.
+While there exists some standards and guidelines such as MISRA C++ [@MISRA_CPP] with the aim of enforcing the creation of safe code in C++, they are cumbersome to use and tend to shift the burden on the discipline of the programmers to enforce these.
+At the time of writing the C++ language does not change fast enough to enforce safe-by-construction code.

 One of the areas where C++ can significantly improve the safety of applications being written by thousands of developers is introducing a type-safe, well-tested, standardized way to handle